OwlAford/IFP/README.md

 ##Reconstruction Internal Management System

 ###Usage:
-Run the following command to the local debugging environment
+Run the following command to the local debugging environment, then open `http://localhost:3001` in browser.

     npm run dev